Where the Ancestors' Souls Gathered

 Where the Ancestors' Souls Gathered is the debut studio album by Taiwanese black metal band Chthonic, released in 1999.
-The album was only available in Taiwan, and is now out of print and original copies of the album are very hard to find, though It is occasionally found online selling at high prices.
+The album was only available in Taiwan, and is now out of print and original copies of the album are very hard to find, though it is occasionally found online being sold at high prices.
 The album was released in LP format by Fredmosa Records in 2002.
 This was the only album by the band that was never made in an alternative English version, however, English print does appear on certain areas of the artwork.

 This is the band's only album with guitarist Null, bassist Xiao-Yu and drummer Xiao-Wang.